Extension Logo

 Cold hardy perennials perform well in retaining walls.

 I recently moved to a home with heavy clay soil that does not drain well.
-I'm thinking my best course of action might be to build some raised beds filled with better draining soil, rather than trying to make the existing soil more hospitable to plants.
+I'm thinking my best course of action might be to build some raised beds filled with better-draining soil, rather than trying to make the existing soil more hospitable to plants.

-If I want to plant perennials in these raised beds, how high and wide would I need to make them in order for plants to overwinter well?
-Which plants will perform well in clay soil that does not drain well?
-I'm also hoping I can plant directly in the ground instead of in a raised bed.
+If I want to plant perennials in these raised beds, how high and wide would I need to make them for plants to overwinter well?

 Annuals are better suited to raised beds.

+You are right to question how well perennials will do in raised beds in winter.
+Some roots of shrubs, like hydrangeas, are above ground.
 Soil in raised beds can freeze quickly, stressing the plant roots, while plants in the ground are subject to more gradual freezing.
 This allows the plants to gradually move into dormancy for winter.
-Raised beds are great for annual flowers and vegetables.

 Choosing plants that grow well in your current site conditions is the key to a healthy and long-lived landscape that looks great.
 Start by submitting a soil sample to the UMN Soil Test Lab, so you know as much as possible about your soil and get some recommendations on amending it.